-Use Care and maintenance → For marking angles of 45° and 90° . → Keep clean and free of rust. → Use as a gauge in awkward places and for \rightarrow Lightly oil the thread screw so the stock measuring the depths of rebates. moves easily on the blade.
+- \rightarrow For marking angles of 45° and 90°. - Use as a gauge in awkward places and for measuring the depths of rebates.

+- → Keep clean and free of rust. - Lightly oil the thread screw so the stock moves easily on the blade.